-Although, you shouldn’t ignore a poor bike fit or a poor saddle since it can definitely be just one of many reasons saddle sore occurs.
+You shouldn’t ignore a low bike fit, or a poor saddle since it can definitely be just one of many reasons saddle sore occurs.

-It’s always better to prevent the saddle sore than having to treat one, and if you stick to these 5 tips, chances are you’ll greatly minimise the chances of getting a saddle sore.
+It’s always better to prevent the saddle sore than having to treat one, and if you stick to these 5 tips, chances are you’ll much minimize the chances of getting a saddle sore.

 1. Bib Choice and Hygiene

-As obvious as it is, your bib choice is really important, especially when you’re going for longer rides.
+As obvious as it is, your bib choice is critical, especially when you’re going for longer rides.

-Almost all cycling bibs come with a chamois that offers protective padding layer which serves as a layer between the body and the saddle.
+Almost all cycling bibs come with a chamois that offers a protective padding layer, which serves as a layer between the body and the saddle.
 Unfortunately, chamois pads differ from bib to bib, and therefore, it’s important to find the ones that make you feel most comfortable.

 It’s a process of testing and seeing what works the best for you.

 And we’ve all been in a situation where we like the bib so much, even though they’re not the most comfortable ones.

 If the bibs are rubbing you the wrong way, I’d definitely recommend you look for another pair.